-People who say they made money quickly, often have experience with other blogs before starting one that takes off quick.
+People who say they made money quickly, often have experience with other blogs before starting one that takes off quickly.

 With the right formula, blogs can grow very fast.

-You can link to my start a blog page to see some of the tools I use to make it all work.
+You can go to my Start a Blog page to see some of the tools I use to make it all work.

 As with anything else, there are an overwhelming amount of experts you can learn from.

 Since that is not me, lol, my favorite experts are listed there too.

 Freelancing simply means selling your work or services by the hour, day, or job.

 So the question is what are you good at?